viciousviper/DokanCloudFS/README.md

     - **userName**: User account to be displayed in the mounted drive label.
     - **root**: The drive letter to be used as mount point for the cloud drive.<br />Choose a free drive letter such as *L:*.
     - **apiKey**: Persistable credentials to be used for authentication with the cloud storage service in place of an interactive user login.
+      - *gcs* gateway - The Google Cloud Service gateway presently requires that the Google credentials be specified in the API key configuration
     - **encryptionKey**: An arbitrary symmetric key for the transparent client-side AES encryption.<br />Leave this empty only if you *really* want to store content without encryption.
     - **parameters**: Custom parameters as required by the specific cloud storage service gateway.
 Multiple parameters are separated by a pipe-character `|`.
       - *file* gateway - requires a *root*-parameter specifying the target directory (e.g. `parameters="root=X:\Encrypted"`)